 The Forestville Central School District issues progress report cards to inform parents of their child's achievement in academic fields, social skills and work habits.
-Progress reports are issued to Grades K-6 the middle of each marking period.
+Progress reports are issued to Grades K-6 in the middle of each marking period (approximately every 5 weeks).

-Parent/Teacher conferences are held annually during November.
+Parent/Teacher conferences are held annually during the month of November.
 Students will be released from school early during conference time.
-Participation at the conferences is strongly recommended.
+Participation in the conferences is strongly recommended.
 Subsequent conferences can be scheduled at the request of the teacher or parent.
-Parents are encouraged to contact their child's teacher if they have any questions about their child's progress at any time during the year.
+Parents are encouraged to contact their child's teacher if they have any questions about their child's progress (academic, social/emotional, etc.) at any time during the year.